 Once you’ve gathered this information, you can gain a deeper understanding of your company’s reverse logistics and use that information to optimize your workflow.
 Improving the efficiency of your reverse logistics system provides numerous benefits, including the following:

-- Recoup your losses.
-By using a reverse logistics system to gather data on returns, you can decide how best to use returned products to reduce losses.
+By using a reverse logistics system to gather data on returns, sellers can decide how best to use returned products to reduce losses.
 You could fix and restock the product, scrap it for parts, or repurpose it in another market.

 Handling returns in a quick and efficient manner is the key to keeping your customers happy.
 With a strong returns policy, you can minimize the damage caused by shipping errors, manufacturing defects, and other issues that necessitate a customer return.
 When your customers feel like they can trust your company to correct errors in a timely manner, they will be more likely to become repeat customers.